mobilecoinofficial/forest/README.md

 We use fly.io for hosting.
 You'll need flyctl: `curl -L https://fly.io/install.sh | sh`.
 Ask for an invite to our fly organization, or add a payment method to your personal fly account.
 Use `fly auth` to login.

-Create a fly app with `fly apps create`.
+Create a fly app with `fly launch`.
 Use a unique-ish name.
+This is supposed to create a fly.toml.
+Don't deploy just yet, we still need to add secrets.

 Before deploying for the first time, and afterwords to update secrets, run `cat dev_secrets | flyctl secrets import`.
 If you're managing multiple environments like prod and staging, make multiple secrets files with their own `BOT_NUMBER`, `DATABASE_URL`, etc. Name those files `staging_secrets`, `prod_secrets`, etc. Afterwords, if you want to run stuff locally using a different set of secrets, use e.g. `ENV=prod python3.9 contactbot.py`